superfortune-passion/github_actions_js/CODE_OF_CONDUCT.md

 reported to the community leaders responsible for enforcement at email.
 All complaints will be reviewed and investigated promptly and fairly.

+All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Enforcement Guidelines

+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+### 1. Correction

+**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.